with Dyana Wells

 You will understand how the body moves and what gets in the way.
 You will understand why pain arrives and how to find relief.

-My True Names, the third novel in Dyana’s autobiographical trilogy, will be published in March 2019.
+My True Names, the third novel in Dyana’s autobiographical trilogy, will be published mid-year 2019.

 Alice and Cornelius sail away on an adventure of a lifetime.